JohnyTitov/coworking/README.md

     This will allow the calendar to be displayed.

-4. For send messages on e-mail write this code in settings.py:
+4. For send messages on e-mail add this code in `settings.py`:

         EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
         DEFAULT_FROM_EMAIL = "your_email@mail.ru"